 While these drops present a massive opportunity, they're also very risky.
 Going for a drop reveals your position to any other players in the vicinity, and you'll also be very exposed while you root through the drop to find new items.

 As a result, you should only go for airdrops if you're prepared for a fight, and have a vehicle ready to make a quick exit.

 If you’re starting out in the world of PlayerUnknown Battlegrounds you’ll want to grab the first bit of gear you can find.
 However, just because you’ve grabbed some new clobber doesn’t mean you should just stick with it the whole match.

 Helmets, vests and backpacks all come in three distinct flavours (Level 1, Level 2 and - you guessed it - Level 3) with the highest providing the most protection/carrying capacity.
 So make sure you check every piece of gear you find.

-Armour also comes in three levels, but it also has a durability rating.
+Armour also comes in three levels, but it also has a durability rating which reduces as it gets damaged.
 If its durability is the same or lower than the one you have equipped, leave it be.

 Normally, everything you pick up takes up space in your inventory, but items that you wear are automatically equipped, and you'll automatically drop the item it's replacing.
 Your backpack's capacity won't be affected.